 Helping to connect, build and support adoptive families

 Supporting young children and their families with expert care and guidance, adoption is the bedrock of Nebraska Children’s Home Society.
-It was the original need that inspired us, and it’s still a vital component of our services today.
-Our role is to connect families with the children who need them – at no cost, as well as to provide adoptive parents, birth parents and extended families with education and ongoing support.
+Adopting a child was the original need that inspired us, and is still a vital component of our services today.
+Our role is to connect families with the children who need them, as well as to provide adoptive parents, birth parents and extended families with education and ongoing support.

 Nebraska Children’s Home Society offers three “avenues” for adopting a child.
 Each journey presents its own unique needs, questions, processes and potential challenges that our adoption specialists are equipped to address.

 The adoption process is incredibly rewarding, but it can also feel complex and overwhelming.
 We work closely with adoptive parents to provide guidance and support, every step of the way.